 - Use a website builder – There are many fully automated website builders like Wix, Squarespace and Weebly that allow you to quickly build your website using a drag & drop interface.
 In this case, you don’t need a team of developers to build or run your website.
 You can get your site up & running for as little as $5 per month.
 All you need to do is spend a couple of hours on YouTube, learning how to use one of these website builders and you should be good to go.
 This is undoubtedly the most recommended option.

-If you want to attract website visitors and turn them into paying customers, you have to make your site look good.
+If you want to attract website visitors and turn them into paying customers, you have to make your site looks good and for this you may need to get help from professionals like the ones found at the Spicy Broccoli Media website design Agency.
 It’s funny how ‘design’ creeps into almost everything you put on your small business website these days.
 Here are 4 design-related costs that you need to watch out for when launching your site.

 - Logos & graphics – If you don’t have prior design experience, you can get your logos & graphics designed for as low as $5, at Fiverr or UpWork.
 If you enjoy designing stuff, then you can try free online design tools like Canva or LogoMakr.
 I’ve used LogoMakr a couple of times and found it really easy to use.